Frederick II, Holy Roman Emperor: Imperial Resurgence

-At the time of Frederick's death, his preeminent position in Europe was challenged but certainly not lost.
-Indeed, quite the reverse since it was not the emperor’s fortunes which were waning, but his enemies’.
-No monarch in Europe had accepted his deposition, much less offer any meaningful support for Innocent IV.
-The Emperor’s immense prestige, even after the setbacks of the last two years, remained relatively undimmed.
-Beside this, Frederick’s power in the Regno remained solid.
-His hold over most of Italy and Germany was still quite strong.
-The political situation remained fluid and the victories of 1250 had put Frederick in the ascendant once again.
-Everywhere Innocent’s fortunes seemed dire: the papal treasury was depleted, his anti-king William of Holland had been routed by Conrad in Germany—though Staufen support and its power base in southern Germany suffered disintegration after Frederick’s death and the demise of his heirs.
-In Italy, Frederick's lieutenants and partisans had recaptured much of the territories lost in the last two years; he was in a strong position and he prepared to march on Lyon in the new year.
-Despite the economic strains placed on the Regno, support from the Emperor of Nicaea, John III Doukas Vatatzes, enabled Frederick to relatively refill his coffers and resupply his forces.
-After the failure of Louis IX's crusade in Egypt, Frederick had skillfully imaged himself as the aggrieved party against the papacy, hindered by Innocent's machinations from supporting the campaign.
-Support for his deposition had never been widespread and Frederick won growing support on the wider diplomatic stage.
-Only his death halted this seemingly irresistible momentum.
-His testament left Conrad the Imperial and Sicilian crowns, as well as 100,000 gold ounces to be used at Conrad’s discretion for the maintenance of the Holy Land.
-Manfred received the principality of Taranto, 10,000 gold ounces, and regency over Sicily and Italy with full imperial authority while his half-brother remained in Germany.
-Henry Charles Otto, Frederick's son by Isabella of England, received 10,000 gold ounces and the Kingdom of Arles or that of Jerusalem, while the emperor’s namesake grandson, Frederick—the son of Henry VII—was entrusted with the Duchy of Austria and the March of Styria.
-Perhaps aiming to lay stones for a potential peace settlement between Conrad and Innocent—or a final crafty scheme to further demonstrate papal prejudice against him, Frederick's will stipulated that all the lands he had taken from the Church were to be returned to it, all the prisoners freed except those guilty of high treason, and the taxes reduced, provided this did not damage the Empire's prestige.
-In peacefully passing on his realms to his sons Frederick accomplished perhaps the main goal of any ruler.
+At the time of Frederick's death, his preeminent position in Europe was challenged but not lost since it was not the emperor's fortunes which were waning, but his enemies'.
+No monarch in Europe had accepted his deposition nor provided any meaningful support for Innocent IV.
+The emperor's prestige, even after the setbacks of the previous two years, remained relatively undimmed.
+Beside this, Frederick's power in the Regno remained solid.
+His hold over most of Italy and Germany was still strong.
+The political situation remained fluid and the victories of 1250 had put Frederick in the ascendant again.

+Everywhere, Innocent's fortunes seemed dire: the papal treasury was depleted, and his anti-king William of Holland had been routed by Conrad in Germany, though Hohenstaufen support and its power base in southern Germany disintegrated after Frederick's death and the demise of his heirs.
+In Italy, Frederick's lieutenants and partisans had recaptured much of the territories lost in the last two years; he was in a strong position, and he prepared to march on Lyon in the new year.
+Despite the economic strains placed on the Regno, support from the Emperor of Nicaea, John III Doukas Vatatzes, enabled Frederick to refill his coffers and resupply his forces.
+Only his death halted this momentum.

+His testament left Conrad the Imperial and Sicilian crowns, as well as 100,000 gold ounces to be used at Conrad's discretion for the maintenance of the Holy Land.
+Manfred received the principality of Taranto, 10,000 gold ounces, and regency over Sicily and Italy with full Imperial authority while his half-brother remained in Germany.
+Henry Charles Otto, Frederick's son by Isabella of England, received 10,000 gold ounces and the Kingdom of Arles or that of Jerusalem, while the emperor's namesake grandson, Frederick—the son of Henry VII—was entrusted with the Duchy of Austria and the March of Styria.
+Perhaps aiming to lay stones for a potential peace settlement between Conrad and Innocent—or a final scheme to further demonstrate papal prejudice against him, Frederick's will stipulated that all the lands he had taken from the Church were to be returned to it, all the prisoners freed except those guilty of high treason, and the taxes reduced, provided this did not damage the Empire's prestige.
 At his death, the Hohenstaufen empire remained the leading power in Europe and its security seemed assured in the persons of his sons.

+Frederick's sarcophagus (made of red porphyry) lies in the cathedral of Palermo beside those of his parents (Henry VI and Constance) as well as his grandfather, the Norman king Roger II of Sicily.
+He was found wearing a funerary alb with a Thuluth-style inscribed cuff when his sarcophagus was opened in the nineteenth century and various items can be found in the British Museum's collection, including a small piece of funerary crown.